Tonidotpy/GPU-Computing-2025-258784/deliverable-1/project/csr-cpu-omp/README.md

-# SpMV CSR GPU Warp Implementation
+# SpMV CSR CPU OpenMP Implementation

-This implementation parallelize the SpMV algorithm by using one thread for each non-zero value of the matrix to calculate the result vector.
+This implementation parallelize the naive CPU implementation using OpenMP preprocessor directives.

-To improve the performance the summation of the partial product is parallelized by using warp reduction primitives offered by modern NVIDIA GPU architectures.

 ## Build From Source